wlh18/react-4/README.md

 import axios from 'axios'
 ```

-This will bring it into library into our code so we can use it.
+This will bring it into our code so we can use it.

 ### Using Axios

 > Note: Refer to 'src/App.js' for an example

-Axios returns a `promise` in Javascript.
-A promise is a special object in javascript that will hold a response object from an http request.
+Axios returns a `promise` in JavaScript.
+A promise is a special object in JavaScript that will hold a response object from an http request.

-This allows us to asynchronously handle Javascript code.
+This allows us to asynchronously handle JavaScript code.

 ```javascript
 const promise = axios.get('http://swapi.co/api/people');